top of page

 Though cabinets don’t need to be removed, the painter needs to prepare well in advance.
 First, you need to know what material your cabinets are made of and find the paint and other supplies that are right for that material.
 For example, cabinets made of laminate need a special type of primer, and the laminate itself needs to be in good condition before the job begins.

-As a homeowner, you should buy the highest quality paint that you can afford, and read the instructions carefully.
-As for the type of paint, cabinet refacing experts recommend one with a semi-gloss finish.
+As a homeowner, you should buy the highest quality paint that you can afford and read the instructions carefully.
+As for the type of paint, Expert Kitchen Cabinet Refacing Ideal Home Improve - MA & NH -IHI recommend one with a semi-gloss finish.
 A paint with a high gloss is too shiny for the kitchen, and flat finish paints are tough to clean.

 Prep the kitchen area

 It typically takes a few days to paint kitchen cabinets.
-As a painter you want wear old, comfortable clothes that you don’t mind getting paint on and perhaps safety goggles.
+As a painter, you want to wear old, comfortable clothes that you don’t mind getting paint on and perhaps safety goggles.
 You should also keep the windows open.

 The painter should also check the condition of the old paint.
 If it’s sound, it can be painted over, but if it’s in bad shape some cabinet refacing may be in order.
 The easiest way is to brush on a stripper, wait a while, then scrape the old paint off.
 Let it dry, then sandpaper off the rest of the old paint.